It's a bit tricky to explain what exactly a file system is in just one sentence.

 Regardless of what partitioning scheme you choose, the first few blocks on the storage device will always contain critical data about your partitions.

-The system's firmware uses these data structures to boot up the operating system.
+The system's firmware uses these data structures to boot up the operating system on a partition.

 Here's an explanation:

-A firmware is a low-level software embedded into electronic devices to operate the device, or bootstrap another program to operate the device.
+A firmware is a low-level software embedded into electronic devices to operate the device, or bootstrap another program to do it.

-Firmware exists in computers, peripherals (keyboards, mouse, and printers), or even electronic home appliances.
+Firmware exists in computers, peripherals (keyboards, mice, and printers), or even electronic home appliances.

-In computers, the firmware provides a standard environment for a complex software like an operating system to boot up and work with hardware components.
+In computers, the firmware provides a standard interface for complex software like an operating system to boot up and work with hardware components.

-However, on simpler systems like a printer, the firmware is the main operating system of the device.
-The printer menu is the interface of its firmware.
+However, on simpler systems like a printer, the firmware is the operating system.
+The menu you use on your printer is the interface of its firmware.

 - Basic Input/Output (BIOS)